 Strangely enough, the person who directed the superficial, phony, bloated The Aviator wasn’t Spielberg.

-The man behind the 2004 The Aviator movie is Martin Scorsese, whose credits mostly consist of – however flawed – gritty dramas like Taxi Driver, Goodfellas, and Gangs of New York.
+The man behind The Aviator is Martin Scorsese, whose credits mostly consist of – however flawed – gritty dramas like Taxi Driver, Goodfellas, and Gangs of New York.

 Now, when it comes to The Aviator, what made it go off the rails?